 Prior to developing a new asset like Willow, the company works with regulatory agencies, local communities, and other stakeholders to assess and mitigate potential impacts related to air emissions, subsistence, surface disturbance, water use, wildlife, and people.

-Throughout 2019, we held over 60 meetings with stakeholders across the North Slope.
-These meetings were a great opportunity to listen, identify and address concerns, many of which revolved around our plan to construct a temporary offshore gravel island.
+The project team has held over 100 meetings with stakeholders across the North Slope.
+These meetings were a great opportunity to listen, identify, and address concerns.
+Because of the input from these meetings, extra mitigation measures were taken, including elimination of a proposed temporary offshore gravel island.

 Willow will be the first development in the Bear Tooth Unit, located in the northeast portion of the National Petroleum Reserve-Alaska (NPR-A).
 ConocoPhillips plans to invest $4-6 billion in constructing and developing Willow.

 Construction activities could span more than seven years, and at the peak, these activities could employ as many as 2,000 people.
 Long-term, the project will create hundreds of permanent jobs.
 According to BLM estimates, Willow could generate more than $10 billion in new revenue for the federal government, the State of Alaska and the North Slope Borough.

 ConocoPhillips has consistently proven that we can operate on Alaska’s North Slope safely, responsibly and sustainably.
 The project is designed to have minimal impacts.
 Data collected since ConocoPhillips first started development in the Colville River Delta with the Alpine field shows that subsistence lifestyle is thriving, and subsistence harvests are equal to or greater than before Alpine.
 In addition, air quality of the North Slope is consistently better than national ambient air quality standards and wildlife populations are healthy.